-Segregation in America is a new report and companion website that documents how millions of white Americans joined a mass movement of committed, unwavering, and often violent opposition to the Civil Rights Movement.
+Segregation in America documents how millions of white Americans joined a mass movement of committed, unwavering, and often violent opposition to the Civil Rights Movement.
 EJI believes that understanding this mass opposition to racial equality, integration, and civil rights is central to confronting the continuing challenges of racial inequality today.

-Opposition to civil rights was led by elected officials, journalists, and community leaders who espoused virulently racist ideologies, shut down public schools and parks to prevent integration, and encouraged violence against civil rights activists.
-Segregation in America profiles dozens of these segregationist leaders, who were not shamed or banished after the passage of civil rights and voting rights laws in the 1960s.
-Instead, they repeatedly won re-elections to the highest political offices and were accommodated and embraced by political, social, and cultural institutions.
+Opposition to civil rights was led by elected officials, journalists, and community leaders who shared racist ideologies, shut down public schools and parks to prevent integration, and encouraged violence against civil rights activists.
+Segregation in America profiles segregationist leaders who were not shamed or banished but repeatedly won re-election to the highest political offices.
 Segregation in America makes the case that our failure to repudiate segregationists and their ideologies allowed racial bias to remain unchallenged in many modern institutions.

-The Confederate iconography that saturates our American landscape has gained national attention in recent years, but many Americans do not realize that scores of Confederate monuments were installed in the 1950s and 60s as part of the mass opposition to civil rights and racial equality.
+The Confederate iconography that saturates our American landscape has gained national attention in recent years, but many Americans do not realize that scores of Confederate monuments were installed in the 1950s and ’60s as part of the mass opposition to civil rights and racial equality.
 Many segregationists used Confederate symbols to brand themselves as brave protectors of their culture and champions of the struggle for states’ rights—an identity that persists today.
-EJI has identified more than 1500 Confederate monuments across the United States, including dozens outside the South, and created an interactive map with details and images on the Segregation in America website: segregationinamerica.eji.org.
+EJI created an interactive map with details and images of more than 1500 Confederate monuments across the U.S., including dozens outside the South.